 In some cases of multiple myeloma, patients may not show any signs or symptoms for a long time, and myeloma is often not detected until it is in an advanced stage.
 Pain in bones and joints is a common symptom of advanced multiple myeloma.
 Some other symptoms may include repeated infections, itchy skin or skin bruises, shortage of red blood cells, and weakness.

-Note: If you experience any of these signs and symptoms, get alert and see your nearest cancer care specialists .
-Cancer is a disease that no one wants to be diagnosed with.
-Several people with clear symptoms are scared to get tested because they are afraid of cancer.
-Nevertheless, if the disease is caught in early stages, it is easily treatable.
+Several people with clear symptoms are scared to get tested because they are afraid of cancer diagnosis.
+Nevertheless, if the disease is caught in its early stages, it is easily treatable.
 Therefore, individuals with symptoms should get screened for cancer regularly.

 This treatment can be practiced to kill cancer cells or relieve the pain and discomfort of a patient.
 Radiation therapy is the process of applying special x-rays and gamma rays straight into the cancer cells to stop them from reproducing and spreading.
 An oncologist can target the impaired bone marrow with a high-powered beam of radiation.
 In some cases, if cancer has spread everywhere in the body, the patient may have to go through total body radiation.

-An individual may necessitate staying in the hospital for a few days following the complete body radiation therapy.
+An individual may need to stay in the hospital for a few days following complete body radiation therapy.

 These therapy drugs combat specific types of cancer cells in a specific way.
 Unlike chemotherapy and radiation therapy treatments it limits harm to healthy cells and often has fewer side effects than chemo.
 Yet again, targeted therapy drugs may not be suitable for all blood cancer patients.